Interstate 69C

 Interstate 69C (I-69C (Note: Some sources use "IH-69C", as "IH" is an abbreviation used by TxDOT for Interstate Highways.)) is a north–south Interstate Highway running through South Texas.
 Once complete, the freeway (with connections to both Federal Highway 40 and Federal Highway 97) will begin at I-2/U.S. Highway 83 (US 83) in Pharr and head northward before terminating at I-69W/US 59 in George West near I-37.
 For its entire length, I-69C is concurrent with US 281.
-As of 2023, only an 18 mi segment has been completed at the route's southern terminus in Pharr.
+As of 2023, only an 18 mi segment has been completed from the route's southern terminus in Pharr.